List of automobiles notable for negative reception: Nissan Murano CrossCabriolet (2011–2014)

+Dodge Dart (2012–2016)

+The Dodge Dart is a subcompact sedan that was first announced in 2011 as Dodge's new small sedan.
+With sales beginning in June 2012.
+It was poorly received, due to its automatic transmission issues, underpowered engines with the 1.4L turbocharged being prone to excessive oil consumption, and stalling and electronic issues. other criticism is directed at its build quality and low value.

+Consumer Reports rated the Dart poorly, criticizing its issues with the transmission and engine.
+In a review of the 2015 model, Edmunds praised its styling and space but criticized its underpowered engines and poor reliability.
+It was discontinued alongside its sibling, the Chrysler 200, in 2016 due to weak sales with-then FCA CEO Sergio Marchionne saying they were the "least financially rewarding enterprises".

-Mitsubishi Mirage (sixth generation) (2012–present)
+Mitsubishi Mirage (sixth generation) (2012–2024)

 Although significant work had been put into the latest generation of the long-running Mitsubishi Mirage (named Space Star in some parts of Europe, although it is not related to the former minivan of the same name) in order to make it more aerodynamic and lightweight, it was met with mixed reviews, many of which were strongly negative.
 Auto Express and Ollie Kew of Car magazine all gave the car a two out of five star rating.
 Matt Jones of Top Gear magazine gave the Mirage an Overall Verdict of 3 out of 10.
 Sam Wollaston of The Guardian gave the car a Cool Factor rating of 3 out of 10.

 Consumer Reports placed the Mirage among the 10 Worst Cars of 2013, commenting "handling is clumsy and the interior is reminiscent of early 1980s standards", and Top Gear magazine placed the Mirage on its list of "The worst cars you can buy right now", stating "the Mirage is crap in ways that don't correlate with cost".
 Similarly, Doug DeMuro described it as "the worst new car you can buy."
 The Telegraph named it among the "10 worst cars ever sold in Britain", Forbes ranked it #11 in its list of "15 new cars to avoid", and TheStreet.com ranked it #3 in its list of the "10 Worst Cars of All Time Revisited".